 As in some other countries, you’ll need to pass a written theoretical test to obtain a South African learner’s license.
-If you pass this test, you’ll be issued with your learner’s license on the same day.
+If you pass this test, you’ll receive your learner’s license on the same day.

 South African driver’s license test

-The South African driving test features both a written exam and a practical exam, which you’ll need to take at a registered test center.
+The South African driving test features both a written exam and a practical exam.
+You must take these at a registered test center.

-The written exam is taken much earlier in the process, when you apply for your learner’s license, and will take in to account various theoretical aspects such as road signs, vehicle controls and rules of the road.
+The written exam comes much earlier in the process, when you apply for your learner’s license.
+It takes into account theoretical aspects such as road signs, vehicle controls, and rules of the road.

 Once you’ve learned to drive through a registered driving school, you can book your practical test in advance at a local center by providing some identification documents and your learner’s license and paying a booking fee, which varies depending on your province.

 On the day of the test, it helps to arrive a little early and to bring your receipt of booking.
 Your receipt and your learner’s license will be verified before you meet your driving examiner.